Emmotes/ic_spoilers/docs/nordom.md

 # Nordom

 Modrons are the embodiment of law and order, marching in lockstep through the planes.
-But when Nordom Whistlklik was separated from his fellow modrons, the essence of chaos infected this rogue quadrone.
+But when Nordom Whistleklik was separated from his fellow modrons, the essence of chaos infected this rogue quadrone.
 Now with his crossbow-shaped gear spirits in hand, he works to fit his complex new outlook into his logical-if quirky-understanding of the planes.

 # Changes